 Income Taxes Overview

 Most foreign employees are required to pay Korean income taxes, which are generally withheld and paid by the employer.
-Teachers (from certain countries with tax agreements with Korea) working for colleges or universities are sometimes entitled to an exemption from paying Korean taxes for a limited number of years.
+Teachers (from certain countries with tax agreements with Korea) working for schools, colleges or universities are sometimes entitled to an exemption from paying Korean taxes for a limited number of years.
 (You’ll need to check with your own embassy to find out if your country is one of them and to confirm how the wording of that particular agreement affects your tax situation.)
 This provision does not apply to teachers working for hagwons or private companies.

 According to the Korean tax code: An individual who is a resident of a contracting State, and who at the invitation of any university, college, or other recognized educational institution, visits the other contracting State for a period not exceeding two years solely for the purpose of teaching, or research or both at such educational institution shall be taxable only in the first mentioned State on his remuneration for such teaching or research.

-If your employer is one of the tax-empted institutions and has wrongly withheld taxes, it (the employer)is required to reimburse the teacher for the amount paid.
+If your employer is one of the tax-empted institutions and has wrongly withheld taxes, it (the employer) is required to reimburse the teacher for the amount paid.
 The Korean Tax Office will help.
 There are apparently also special provisions in Korean tax law for foreign teachers working for the EPIK program.

 Calculating your taxes as a foreign employee works much the same as for a Korean employee, except for a few important differences.